Naturally Daily

 Find a Local Therapist.

 Once you see the symptoms of SAD in you or in your loved one, it’s important to talk to a therapist.
-They can be psychiatrist, psychologist, social workers, or professional counselors based on the symptoms and severity of your condition.
+They can be psychiatrists, psychologists, social workers, or professional counselors based on the symptoms and severity of your condition.

 Try Online Counseling Service Like BetterHelp.

 A counselor can get to the root cause of your depression by talking to you.
 Then she can treat you based on the severity of your depression.
-But, if you’re not comfortable to talk to someone in person, you can always go for BetterHelp.com.
+But, if you’re not comfortable talking to someone in person, you can always go to BetterHelp.com.

-BetterHelp can be a great option for someone who is not comfortable to talk about their mental health in person.
+BetterHelp can be a great option for someone who is not comfortable talking about their mental health in a person.
 It’s the world’s biggest e-counseling platform that provides you with affordable, accessible, and convenient online therapy and counseling.

-A study published in 2009 reported that online CBT is just as effective as the in-person CBT.
+A study published in 2009 reported that online CBT is just as effective as in-person CBT.

 Bottom Line